Website domains are the foundation of a site. They’re a website’s address and the name linked to your site.

 Domain registrars license names to users and they charge different fees depending on the domain extension you choose to go with, as well as factors such as privacy protection, email support, and multi-year registration.

-When obtaining a domain name there are several unexpected costs you’ll likely encounter.
+While a free domain can serve you, there are several unexpected costs you’ll likely encounter when running a successful domain.
 Some domain registrar companies charge a small ICANN fee to cover their annual registration costs.

 Consider Renewal Costs

-Domain registration seems incredibly affordable when working with many companies because it’s common to receive a discount during your first year of registering a new name.
+Registering a domain seems incredibly affordable when working with many companies because it’s common to receive a discount during your first year of registering a new domain name.

 It’s important to pay attention to auto-renew fees that come with a domain registration.